 How Do Overwatered Monstera and Philodendron Look?

 Leaves turning yellow, drooping, and brown spots are the signs of overwatered Monstera and Philodendron.

-Both Monstera and Philodendron are easy to care for, fast-growing, visually appealing houseplants.
+Monstera and Philodendrons are easy to care for, fast-growing, visually appealing houseplants.

-However, differentiating between these plants is necessary to pay the right price, know the distinctive nature, and properly take care of the plant.
+However, differentiating between these plants is necessary to pay the right price, know the distinctive nature, and properly care for the plant.